dhellmann/pymotw-3/source/pickle/index.rst

 .. {{{end}}}

-A simplistic attempt to load the resulting pickled objects fails:
+A simplistic attempt to load the resulting pickled objects fails.

 .. literalinclude:: pickle_load_from_file_1.py
    :caption: